nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 The biggest difference between C.H.I.P.
 Pro and C.H.I.P. is the amount of flash memory available.
 C.H.I.P.
 Pro offers 512 MB compared to C.H.I.P.'s 4 GB.

-### What certifications and directive is C.H.I.P.
+### What certifications and directives is C.H.I.P.
 Pro in compliance with?

 * CE
 * IC